irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 # Plasma Desktop

 > [!NOTE]
-> This topic mostly or entirely pertains to KDE Plasma version `5.27` and has not been updated for newer versions.
+> This topic mostly or entirely pertains to KDE Plasma version `5.27` and may not have been updated for newer versions.

 ## Description